weixian-zhang/Azure-sSFTP/README.md

 * Easy configuration using a single Yaml file
 * Yaml config changes are registered on-the-fly with no container restart needed
 * For whatever reason if sSFTP's Container Instance is restarted or removed, files are still retained in Azure File
+* In the roadmap
+    * Additional logging destinations like Log Analytics Workspace, Azure SQL, Azure Cosmos and more
+    * Web portal to configure sSFTP in addition to current Yaml file format.
+Web Portal will be co-hosted within sSFTP container.

 ### How Things Work